-The Shergold Weir report recommended that each jurisdiction provides for a building compliance process that incorporates clear obligations for the ongoing approval of amended documentation by the appointed building surveyor throughout a project.

-While supporting this recommendation, we would argue that the original designer, if not continuing as part of the project, be consulted and their advice recorded.
+The Shergold Weir report recommended that each jurisdiction provides for a building compliance process that incorporates clear obligations for the ongoing approval of amended documentation by the appointed building surveyor (in NSW this is referred to as a Certifier) throughout a project.
+While supporting this recommendation, the Institute would argue that the original designer, if not continuing as part of the project, be consulted and their advice recorded.
 This will more clearly delineate who is the decision-maker.